Give us a Call

 Communicative Disorders Assistant

 Over the course of her experience, Sarah has adopted the caregiver/parent-training model so as to empower those within the child’s direct environment.
-Furthermore, Sarah has grown to become flexible in adapting intervention strategies to varying cultural beliefs and circumstantial factors in an effort to eliminate barriers faced by clients.
+Furthermore, Sarah has grown to be flexible in adapting intervention strategies to varying cultural beliefs and circumstantial factors in an effort to eliminate barriers faced by clients.

-Sarah has worked in a variety of settings including schools, clients’ homes, day cares, hospitals and virtually, delivering therapy to children and adults, as well as collaborating and training professionals across Canada.
-Presently, her caseload consists of complex and diverse clients, who benefit from therapy targeting self-regulation, social communication, receptive/expressive language, fluency, augmentative and alternative communication methods, articulation/phonology, motor speech, and behaviour management.
-Sarah offers these services in English, French, Portuguese and Spanish.
+Sarah has worked in a variety of settings, including schools, clients’ homes, daycares, hospitals, and virtually, delivering therapy to children and adults, as well as collaborating with and training professionals across Canada.
+Presently, her caseload consists of complex and diverse clients who benefit from therapy targeting self-regulation, social communication, receptive and expressive language, fluency, augmentative and alternative communication methods, articulation and phonology, motor speech, and behaviour management.

 Sidiqua Mavani